Welcome to the Kingsmills Hotel, Inverness, Scotland

 Spring: April and May — fresh fairways and lengthening light

-This is also the kindest window for securing the tee times that matter.
-The summer rush has yet to arrive, the great hotels feel unhurried, and a tailor-made trip starts from £299pp (≈ €345) (≈ $395) (≈ CA$555) (≈ AU$565) (≈ NZ$685) (≈ CHF 315).
-For golfers who want the courses close to their best without the high-season throng, late May is hard to better.
+Spring is also the kindest window for the tee times that matter.
+The summer rush has not arrived and the big hotels feel unhurried, so a hand-built break booked now, built around your dates, tends to land exactly the courses you ask for.
+For golfers who want the links close to their best without the high-season traffic, late May is hard to better.

 Summer: June to August — long days and the home of golf at its peak